U.S. 10-Year Note Yield Falls to Fresh 2017 Low

 ADVERTISEMENT

+Demand for long-term bonds was so strong that on Wednesday the yield premium on the 10-year note relative to the two-year note fell to 0.815 percentage point.
+This would be the lowest level since September on a close basis, according to Tradeweb.
+The premium was 0.75 percentage point on July 8, 2016, the smallest since Nov 2007.

+A shrinking premium is known as a flattening yield curve in the bond market.
+It is usually interpreted by investors as a warning sign that the growth momentum may be slowing down, leading to diminished inflation pressure.

-The Fed is scheduled to release its interest-rate statement Wednesday afternoon, followed by a press conference from Fed Chairwoman Janet Yellen.
+The development in the bond market came as the Fed is scheduled to release its interest-rate statement Wednesday afternoon, followed by a press conference from Fed Chairwoman Janet Yellen.

-Inflation expectations tumbled as reflecting in the shrinkage of the 10-year break-even rate, or the yield premium investors demanded to hold the 10-year Treasury note relative to the 10-year Treasury inflation-protected security.

-The 10-year break-even rate fell by more than 0.05 percentage point Wednesday to 1.73 percentage point, the lowest since early November.
-At this level, it suggests investors expect the U.S. inflation rate to run at an annualized 1.73% within the next 10 years, way below the Fed's 2% target.
+The low unemployment rate suggests the labor market is approaching full employment, supporting tightening monetary policy.
+Lower Treasury bond yields, a weaker dollar and U.S. stocks -- which closed at record high Tuesday -- point to loosening financial conditions, allowing the Fed to raise interest rates.

+Some traders warn that bond buyers may underestimate the Fed's desire to raise rates.
+One reason is that higher rates give the Fed some room to cut rates in response to the next economic downturn.

+A massive pool of negative-yielding government bonds in Japan and Europe driven by those countries' unconventional bond-buying monetary stimulus highlights global investors' struggle to get income and drives money flowing into Treasurys.
+The amount of global negative-yielding sovereign debt outstanding rose to $9.5 trillion as of May 31, from $8.6 trillion on March 1, according to a report from Fitch Ratings Tuesday.

+Some money managers and analysts say slowing inflation is complicating the Fed's strategy in normalizing its interest-rate policy.
 The risk for the Fed, say analysts, is that if inflation expectations become unanchored and fall further from here, it would make it harder for policy makers fulfill their inflation mandate.
 Therefore, the central bank may need to slow down the pace of tightening.

+Inflation expectations tumbled, as indicated by the shrinkage of the 10-year break-even rate, or the yield premium investors demanded to hold the 10-year Treasury note relative to the 10-year Treasury inflation-protected security.

+The 10-year break-even rate fell to 1.73 percentage points Wednesday, the lowest since early November.
+At this level, it suggests investors expect the U.S. inflation rate to run at an annualized 1.73% within the next 10 years, way below the Fed's 2% target.

 A shrinking break-even rate also means some investors sold TIPS and migrated cash into Treasury debt, which contributed to the slides in Treasury yields.